ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   client, so the server can reduce the amount of data in its response, minimizing bandwidth usage.

+(Note that XPath has evolved since 2007, and recent versions even nominally support operating inside JSON values.
+This appendix only discusses the more widely used version of XPath that was available in 2007.)

 JSONPath picks up the overall feeling of XPath, but maps the concepts to syntax (and partially semantics) that would be familiar to someone using JSON in a dynamic language.